Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-kings-school-chester--11-plus--maths--9999--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-A group of five Removes pupils were asked to give the film ‘Toy Story $3$’ a mark out of $10$.
+A group of five Removes pupils were asked to give the film 'Toy Story $3$' a mark out of $10$.

 The marks they gave were as follows